Skip navigation

 Internal beam radiation is placed inside your body.

 • One method uses radioactive seeds that are placed directly into or near the tumor.
 This method is called brachytherapy, and is used to treat prostate cancer.
-It is used less often to treat breast, cervical, lung, and other cancers.
+It is used less often to treat breast, cervical, lung, skin, and other cancers.

 INTRAOPERTIVE RADIATION THERAPY (IORT)